zoylendt/zoylendt.github.io/content/Selfhosted/Docker cheatsheet.md

   >volume jellyseerr_config is used by
   >volume kapowarr_content is used by kapowarr,
   >```
-- List all volumes and by which container those are used (Alternative, [Source](https://stackoverflow.com/questions/42857575/how-to-determine-what-containers-use-the-docker-volume))
+- List all volumes and by which container those are used (Alternative formatting, [Source](https://stackoverflow.com/questions/42857575/how-to-determine-what-containers-use-the-docker-volume))
   ```shell
   for volume in $(docker volume ls  --format '{{.Name}}')
   do